developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/about/index.md

 <br>

 ![img](mixed-data.png)
-[Mixed Data-type](../setup/#structuredtemplates) includes the features of Multi-barcode and can also capture alphanumeric characters and images, and can determine the presence of check marks and signatures.
+[Mixed Data-type](../setup/#structuredtemplates) includes the features of Multi-barcode and can also capture alphanumeric characters and images, and can determine the presence of check marks and signatures in a single scan.
 This mode requires scan targets with a fixed layout.
 <br>

 -----